 There was a lot of work to do.
 Together they put up all the internal walls including “450 sheets of plasterboard with 10,000 screws”, says Kath, who ordered the materials.
 While Roger did all the tiling and laid “really good-quality laminate flooring”, Kath “painted every centimetre of the renovated buildings”.
 She chose varying shades of cool white for the plain walls and ordered much of the paint from the UK as “paint in France is really expensive”.
-She were gradually becoming homes with a lot of character and warmth”, says Kath.

 The next stage was to ensure they also felt welcoming and comfortable.
 Roger discovered his inner artist and transformed ancient tools and agricultural artefacts into polished (and often humorous) sculptures and innovative décor.